daz4126/Nanny-State/README.md

 ## Default Element

 By Default the view will be rendered inside the `body` element of the page.
 This can be changed using the `element` property in the `options` object of the `Nanny` function.
-For example, if you wanted the view to be rendered inside an element with the id of 'app', you could use the following code:
+For example, if you wanted the view to be rendered inside an element with the id of 'app', you just need to specify this as an option when you call the `Nanny` function:

 ```javascript
 const update = Nanny(state,view,{element: document.getElementById('app')}